csstools/postcss-plugins/plugins/css-has-pseudo/README.md

 ⚠️ If you were using an older version via a CDN, please update the entire url.
 The old URL will no longer work in a future release.

 That’s it.
-The script is 765 bytes and works in most browser versions, including Internet Explorer 11.
+The script works in most browser versions, including Internet Explorer 11.
 With a [Mutation Observer polyfill], the script will work down to Internet Explorer 9.